This Georgian Style mansion was built in just two years with little expense spared by Edmund Bowman in 1879.

 Marindale Hall is ideal for your next function, Weddings, Birthday celebrations, High teas and conference facilities.

-Mintaro Village has many Bed and Breakfast to accommodate your guest.
+Mintaro Village has many Bed and Breakfasts to accommodate you.

 THE MARTINDALE YACHT: was build in 1932 for the Mortlock Family "The Martindale" was a 56 Ton luxury yacht 66 Ft long with 14' 2' beam built in Port Adelaide at construction cost of 4,000 pounds, she was launched July 19th 1932.
 Loaned to the Royal Australian Navy in 1941, she was used as a patrol boat (Auxiliary) for sea, air rescues in New Guinea waters until being returned to the Mortlocks in 1951.